 4. Free File Converter

 Free File Converter couldn't be simpler: upload your PDF, select an output format (everything from doc to ebook formats like EPUB and MOBI) and click the button to get a download link to your converted file.
-As you might expect, it offers a number of different format conversions besides just PDFs, although there's no OCR to be seen.
+As you might expect, it offers a number of different format conversions besides just PDFs, although unlike the best free PDF to Word converters, there's no OCR to be seen.

 PDF to Word conversion was okay, but not exceptional.
 Some of the text formatting Free File Converter gave us was a bit off, with certain headlines running over from one line to two, and it rendered all of the images on the page as a single background graphic, limiting flexibility.